Anyueow/Scraper-for-Broadband-Updates/for-ishan.md

 **What it means:** Use this to quote specific companies and their AI impact.
 Higher credibility = more trustworthy claims.
 Example: "Virgin Media made 7 ROI claims about AI with an average credibility of 78/100, primarily focused on time savings."

 ### 2B.
 Build vs Buy Strategy
+{Ananya - Need to improve pipeline & debug why its only picking up one}

 **What it is:** Are companies building AI in-house or buying from vendors?